Math, Date/Time & utils (hApi unit)

 (Word)

-The Keep_Range procedure ensures that a `Word` value remains within a specified range.
+Ensures that a `Word` value remains within a specified range.

 procedure Keep_Range(VAR Value: Word; CONST Minimum, Maximum: Word);